 In line with previous research, we did find that the majority (69% of our subjects) of our participants found the HBP acceptable (Goold et al., 2000; Danis et al., 2004).
 We also replicated the generally positive level of support found by Huebner et al. (2006), but in a non-medical student population.
 However, we only partially replicated previous work on the effects of active versus passive instruction (Haidet et al., 2004; Michel et al., 2009; Weiger et al., 2019).
 In Study 2, our intervention condition represented active engagement, and our control condition, consisting of ‘standard’ UHC messaging, represented passive instruction.
 We found that active learning was more effective, but only for subjects with higher numeracy.
 While Haidet et al. 2004, determined that active instruction was particularly effective for mathematically focused content, we contend that perhaps this effect is due to active instruction being particularly effective for individuals that already exhibit high objective numeracy.
 Thus, the large advantage that the more numerate have when working with numbers is exacerbated even further by active instruction.
 Given that our initial intention was to provide a way to bridge the understanding gap created by the high complexity of UHC, addressing the lack of impact for low-numeracy subjects is a high priority.

 Study 2 provided mixed evidence regarding our mediational hypothesis.
 Both perceived equality as well as understanding of UHC strongly predicted support for UHC.
-However, our experimental intervention lowered perceived equality, and neither condition influenced comprehensibility.
+However, our experimental intervention lowered perceived equality and neither condition influenced comprehensibility.
 While we could plausibly conclude that there is partial mediation of perceived equity on support for UHC, we still have the lingering problem of our intervention not successfully improving perceptions of equity.
 This is a repudiation of previous research by Hurst et al., (2018) regarding the HBP framework being perceived as fair.
 Importantly, we were able to determine that comprehensibility is a strong predictor for support for UHC, but further research is necessary to determine how best to improve comprehensibility.

 The effect of numeracy on support for UHC was quite unexpected.
 While we had no a-priori assumptions regarding the impacts of numeracy, objective and subjective numeracy are considered to measure two separate things.
 Peters (2020) writes that objective numeracy measures the ability to use knowledge of basic probability and mathematics, as well as to communicate and interpret mathematical information.
 In comparison, subjective numeracy represents confidence in ability to understand mathematics, and the preference for numbers over words.
-Considering this, it is not surprising that these two numeracies had different impacts on support for UHC.
-Secondly, we had assumed that the effect of numeracy would be the same across both categories.
-This assumption was incorrect.
-We saw very clearly in [TABLE HERE] that there was a significant effect of objective not subjective numeracy.
-Also, the impact of objective numeracy was significantly greater in our intervention than in our control.
 Perhaps one reasonable supposition is that without sufficiently great objective numeracy, it was difficult to engage in calculating and trading off options.
 An alternative supposition would be that highly numerate individuals were significantly more engaged with an exercise that let them use their numeracy, leading to more attention paid, resulting in a larger effect of our intervention.